pressoholics/SrcSetPlugin/readme.txt

 Added uninstall option to regeneration tool to remove all instances of srcset from all images in all posts,pages,custom post types.

 = 1.2 =
-Added Picturefill.js to expand srcset support tp all browsers both desktop and mobile.
+Added Picturefill.js expanding srcset support all browsers both desktop and mobile.

 == Upgrade Notice ==